Invasive Species Conference Presenters

 Registration will be in the Palms Garden Foyer of the Marriott Sanibel Harbour Resort & Spa.
 The registration desk will be open from 1:00 – 4:00 pm Sunday; 8:00 am – 4:30 pm Monday; 7:00 am – 4:00 pm Tuesday and Wednesday; and 7:00 – 10:00 am Thursday.

 Presenters may upload their presentations up until the day before their assigned session.
-The presentation uploading area will be next to registration beginning Sunday at 3:00 pm and during all registration desk hours.
+Click here to upload your presentation.

 The Call for Abstracts is Now Closed